shaloo/docs.arcana/docs/quick-start/solana-quick-start.md

 ## Next Steps

 After adding code to onboard users, you can optionally use the standard JSON RPC Web3 wallet operations supported by the `AuthProvider`.
-See [[solana-wallet-ops|how to enable Web3 operations in Solana Apps]] for details.
+See [[solana-wallet-ops|how to enable Web3 operations in Solana Apps]] for more insights.

 Manage the user experience for signing blockchain transactions by selecting the default, built-in {{config.extra.arcana.wallet_name}} UI and tinkering with the [[configure-wallet-visibility|wallet visibility]] or [[custom-wallet-ui|replacing the built-in wallet with a custom wallet UI]].
 See [[faq-solana|Integrating Solana App FAQ]] for details.